NotQuiteZen/homey.countdown/README.md

 Have a question or a bug report?
 Please file an issue on the Github repo.
 You can also hit us up on Athom's Slack community at @jeroenbos22 or @milanzor, see you there!

+# Acknowledgement

+The Countdown timers app is inspired by the original CountDown timer app by Ralf van Dooren.

 # Additionals

 [![Build Status](https://travis-ci.com/NotQuiteZen/homey.countdown.svg)](https://travis-ci.com/NotQuiteZen/homey.countdown)